Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Somatic Noticing

-Collaboration can be explored through how responsibility is experienced in shared spaces.
+Collaboration can be explored through how your body responds when responsibility is shared versus when it isn’t.

 Point of Remembrance